‘I want to feel safe’: Ukraine youth orchestra now refugees

 “It’s a traditional meal and it’s cooked with love,” his wife said.

+In Moldova, some families were opening homes to refugees.
+“It was a natural and beautiful process,” said Sabina Nadejdin, who hosts pregnant Anastacsia Luybimova and her three small children.
+Like most others, Luybimova’s husband stayed behind in Ukraine.
+Lifting her hand from her belly, she showed a heart tattoo that she and her husband got on their ring fingers when they married.

-At the Medyka border crossing in Poland, 17-year-old Polish volunteer Zuzana Koseva described the arriving refugees as “just very, very tired, terrified and confused because they don’t know what to expect.”
+In Poland, where more than 1 million refugees have arrived, 17-year-old Polish volunteer Zuzana Koseva described them as “just very, very tired, terrified and confused because they don’t know what to expect.”

 The volunteers were trying to organize food and a warm tent for them, she said.
 She was moved by the exhausted mothers and the small, sometimes bewildered, children.